 Vulnerabilities are not limited to software or hardware.
 They could be a result of unauthorized access or bad configurations.
 Poor documentation can also be a problem.

-With the Axonius platform, agencies can achieve complete visibility across their infrastructure and better understand where security gaps might exist.
+With the Axonius solution, agencies can achieve complete visibility across their infrastructure and better understand where security gaps might exist.
 Axonius helps federal agencies with gathering OT data for an accurate and all-inclusive asset inventory.
 Administrators can then view everything from devices to users to software, no matter where they are located.

 To meet federal security compliance requirements, agencies must keep on top of key policies and directives for OT vulnerabilities and asset visibility.
-This includes the Cybersecurity and Infrastructure Security Agency (CISA) Binding Operational Directive (BOD) 22-01, M-21-31, and CISA BOD 23-01.
+This includes the Cybersecurity and Infrastructure Security Agency (CISA) Binding Operational Directive (BOD) 22-01, M-21-31, and CISA BOD 23-01

 Axonius can make it easier for agencies to be compliant by providing a holistic view of assets and vulnerabilities.
 This holistic approach enables agencies to access a "single source of truth" that’s easily searchable, allowing them to validate security and other configuration policies.
 This includes an extensive library of over 600 pre-built integrations.
-Agencies can quickly and easily replace manual processes with a single-day deployment of the Axonius platform.
+Agencies can quickly and easily replace manual processes with a single-day deployment of the Axonius solution.

 OT asset management and regulatory compliance are critical in today's cybersecurity landscape.
 With the rise in threats, both external and internal, facing OT devices, agencies need to take steps to protect their entire infrastructure.